maxsw02/lammps/doc/src/info.rst

 settings of included accelerator support for the GPU, KOKKOS, INTEL, and OPENMP packages.

-.. versionadded:: 7Feb2024

-The *fft* category prints out information about the included 3d-FFT support.
-This lists the 3d-FFT engine, FFT precision, FFT library used by the FFT engine.
-If the KOKKOS package is included, the settings used for the KOKKOS package are displayed as well.

 The *styles* category prints the list of styles available in the current LAMMPS binary.
-The *styles* keyword without option is the same as using the "all" option.
-One of the following options may be used to control which category of styles is printed out.
-To select multiple categories, the styles keyword needs to be used multiple times with the desired
+It supports one of the following options to control which category of styles is printed out:
-categories:

 * all
 * angle